dafuga/ionic-coffee-starter/README.md

 Credit
 ---

-Most of the credit goes to [StephenGrider](https://github.com/StephenGrider/CoffeeScript-Ionic-Starter), I basically just updated dependencies since his code was breaking for me and a few others.
+Most of the credit goes to [StephenGrider](https://github.com/StephenGrider/CoffeeScript-Ionic-Starter), I basically just updated dependencies to make it work for me, but I figured that this might help others.